 Once the cut is done, turn off your saw and inspect the work.
 Use a broom or pressure washer to remove dust, slurry, or loose material.

-Can You Cut Asphalt with a Circular Saw?
+Can You Cut Asphalt with a Circular Saw for Small Repairs?

 Tips for Clean Cuts and Blades Asphalt Longevity